mergesort/mergesort.github.io/about.md

 ---

 I guess the only thing that really says about me is that I'm the kind of person who saved some quotes they found meaningful.
-When I write for myself it shows up on the homepage (cause I own this website), but I keep the best ones [here](https://www.fabisevi.ch/tag/featured-posts/).
+When I write for myself it shows up on the homepage (cause I own this website), but I keep the best posts [here](https://www.fabisevi.ch/tag/featured-posts/).
 But mostly I'm living my days trying to prove that you can get ahead in this world through kindness and consideration, while bringing others along with you.

 At work, I'm a senior mobile engineer at Twitter, which is a fancy way of saying I work on their iPhone app, and specifically on the [Health Client](https://blog.twitter.com/en_us/topics/company/2019/health-update.html) team.
 We focus on building product experiences to minimize misinformation, disinformation, abuse, and harassment to improve public discourse.